- Help

 SEE ALSO: Mahjong, Sudoku, free crossword, and more: Play games on MashableBy providing an opaque hint and not providing the word list, Strands creates a brain-teasing game that takes a little longer to play than its other games, like Wordle and Connections.

-SEE ALSO: Wordle today: Answer, hints for January 8 SEE ALSO: NYT Connections hints today: Clues, answers for January 8 NYT Strands hint for today’s theme: Time for an upgradeThese words are used to describe parts of your kitchen.
+SEE ALSO: Wordle today: Answer, hints for April 8 SEE ALSO: NYT Connections hints today: Clues, answers for April 8 NYT Strands hint for today’s theme: Out of this worldThe words are titles.

 NYT Strands spangram hint: Is it vertical or horizontal?Today's NYT Strands spangram is horizontal.

-NYT Strands spangram answer todayToday's spangram is KitchenRemodel.
+NYT Strands spangram answer todayToday's spangram is ScienceFiction.

-Featured Video For You Strands 101: How to win NYT’s latest word game NYT Strands word list for January 8Backsplash
+Featured Video For You Strands 101: How to win NYT’s latest word game NYT Strands word list for April 8Gravity

 Looking for other daily online games?
 Mashable's Games page has more hints, and if you're looking for more puzzles, Mashable's got games now!